mackelec/SolarUte/CAN Boards/CANio-18/readme.md

 The module has In addition, a fifth internal sensor to measure the 12v battery.

+#### Software

+Software is yet to be done.

+*  CAN address for each output, and an additional address for all 8 outputs.
+*  CAN address for each PWM output.
+*  CAN address to set Frequency of the Push Pull output.
+*  CAN address to read all analogue inputs as adc value.
+Scan rate to be defined.

 ##### DB25 Connector

 I decided to use a DB25 connector because I was aiming this module to be low cost and to use a IP66 connector would have cost more than the module itself.
 The DB25 is a reliable connector, contacts good for one amp, and will handle a certain amount of enviromental abuse.
 I'll either be using this module inside the Cabin or I'll use grommiting to weather-seal.